-Is part of the Koopartoo Mesa complex.
-Located 1.3km west of the Wolgan River and Zobels Gully junction.
-This rock like room is about 40m long and 2m wide.
-Positioned next to and parallel with Ariadne Thread and Theseus Slot.
-Named by Yuri Bolotin on a bushwalk 22 August 2017 in keeping with the mythology theme names related to the Minotaur, Ariadne Thread, etc. King Minos was the King of Crete and the father of Ariadne; he built the labyrinth to house the Minotaur.
+Is is part of the Koopartoo Mesa complex.
+Located 1.3 km west of the Wolgan River and Zobels Gully junction.
+This rock-encircled room is about 40 m long and 2 m wide.
+Positioned next to Ariadne Thread and Theseus Slot.
+Named by Yuri Bolotin on a bushwalk, 22 August 2017 in keeping with the mythology theme of these names, ie Minotaur Lair, Ariadne Thread, etc. King Minos was the King of Crete and the father of Ariadne; he built the labyrinth to house the Minotaur.

 Refers to a rocky outcrop on the skyline as viewed from the Castlereagh Highway, on the eastern side, one kilometre north of Cullen Bullen.
 Ref: Elaine (Lucy) Devigne, oral history 20th September 2012.
 Lucy had known this feature by this name from 1947.